Transportation Details (bottom of page)

 My son or daughter takes daily meds.
 Is that an issue?

-Absolutely not!
+Nope!
 Our camp is typically staffed with two heath professionals.
 If your child takes Medication of any kind our nurses will oversee that they are getting the required medication that they need.
 Your child's medication is kept safely in the dispensary located in the Health Center, and is only administered by one of the nurses themselves.
 Parents are welcome to come in on the first day and meet our nursing staff to discuss your child and their needs.

 Are you nut free?